flowchain/devify-server/templates/101-air-quality-sensor-console-print/README.md

 This URI style is defined in the underlying of Devify framework.

-## Flow-Based Programming
+## Better IoT Programming

-**NOTE:** This is under development, and which is planned to be first released on June, 2016.
-Please refer to [devify-graph](https://github.com/DevifyPlatform/devify-graph) project later for flow-based IoT programming.
+Flowchain open source project for flow-based IoT programming is available at [Flowchain](https://github.com/flowchain/flowchain).

 This chapter explains two different programming models.

-One is the monolithic application (aka single process) with conventional *if..else...* programming model.
-The other is the concept of resource-oriented using URI model.
+* One is the monolithic application (aka single process) with conventional *if..else...* programming model.
+* The other is the concept of resource-oriented using URI model.

-However, both of these two programming models are not the vision of Devify project.
-The vision **A new way to write IoT application server code** is implemented by so-called flow-based programming (FBP).
+Flowchain opensource project brings the vision of **A new way to write IoT application server code**.
+For better IoT programming with flow-based paradigm, please read [Flowchain](https://github.com/flowchain/flowchain).

-## Next
+## Next Chapter

 * [101-air-quality-sensor-text-messaging-twilio](../101-air-quality-sensor-text-messaging-twilio)